openshift/cluster-kube-descheduler-operator/README.md

 The soft taints set by the descheduler soft-tainter act as a hint for the scheduler to mitigate this asymmetry and foster a quicker convergence.

+This profile requires [PSI](https://docs.kernel.org/accounting/psi.html) metrics to be enabled (psi=1 kernel parameter) for all the worker nodes.

 The profile exposes the following customization:
 - `devLowNodeUtilizationThresholds`: Sets experimental thresholds for the LowNodeUtilization strategy.
 - `devActualUtilizationProfile`: Enable load-aware descheduling.